Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

   ![NOOP_block_device_scheduler](assets/NOOP_block_device_scheduler.png)

-- Complete Fair Queue (CFQ): assign to each process a fair slice of disk bandwidth
+- Complete Fair Queue (CFQ): the goal is to assign to each process a fair slice of disk bandwidth

   ![budget_fair_block_device_scheduler](assets/budget_fair_block_device_scheduler.png)

   - requests are grouped by process
   - scheduler extracts a batch of requests from each queue, iterating over the queues in a round robin fashion
   - also called Budget Fair Scheduler (BFS)
-- MQ-deadline I/O: coalesce block operation but also try to do some prioritization by serving first read requests that are starving.
+- MQ-deadline I/O: coalesces block operations but also try to do some prioritization by serving first read requests that are starving.

   ![deadline_block_device_scheduler](assets/deadline_block_device_scheduler.png)

-  - divide requests in 4 queues
+  - divide requests in 4 queues:
     - first two divide read and write operations and are sorted by block number
-    - second two, also divided by read and writes, ordered according to an expiration timer that is assigned to each requests at the arrival
+    - second two, also divided by read and write, ordered according to an expiration timer that is assigned to each requests upon arrival
-    - the logic is to favor reads over writes, unles some of them is expired (i.e. timer is up)
+    - the logic is to favor reads over writes, unless some of them is expired (i.e. timer is up)
     - the scheduler may wait a bit if the read queue becomes empty before issuing the writes